SuperElastix/ElastixModelZoo/models/default/README.md

 elastix -f fixed.mhd -m moving.mhd -p parameters_Rigid.txt -p parameters_BSpline.txt -out outputdir
 </pre>

-NB: the parameter files are designed to work well both for 2D and 3D image registration.
-However, for 3D image registration you should first make the following change in each parameter file:
+NB:
+Up to elastix 4.5 the image dimensions had to be specified by the user.
 <code>
    (FixedImageDimension 2)   -> (FixedImageDimension 3)
    (MovingImageDimension 2)  -> (MovingImageDimension 3)
 </code>
+From elastix 4.6, this is not necessary anymore.

+NB2:
-NB2: the files are saved in DOS text format.
+The files are saved in DOS text format.
 In order to use them on a Linux-based system, use the <tt>dos2unix</tt> tool to convert them to unix text format.

-=== Other comments ===
+### Other comments

 See the [elastix manual](https://elastix.lumc.nl/download/elastix-5.0.1-manual.pdf) for an extensive introduction to <tt>elastix</tt> and explanation of many parameters.
 If you have any questions, please subscribe to the <tt>elastix</tt> mailing list and post your question there.
 We (the authors of <tt>elastix</tt>) are happy to answer any questions.
 Please do read the [FAQ](https://github.com/SuperElastix/elastix/wiki/FAQ) though ;)